 Now that we have established the context, let us take a close look at the sculpture of Chamunda, whose story I hope to narrate by deconstructing her iconography.

-In addition, there is a canine who is depicted standing behind Chamunda’s legs; though its head is missing, it is quite clearly a jackal or a dog.
-There are two figures — a male and female — seated on either side of her legs, and it is not possible to identify them.
-There are two figures that can me made out behind what would have been the jackal’s head and the dangling corpse.
+In addition, there is a canine who is depicted standing behind Chamunda’s legs; though the head is missing, it is quite clearly a jackal or a dog.
+There are two unidentifiable figures — a male and female — seated on either side of her legs.
+Two more figures can be made out behind what would have been the jackal’s head and the dangling corpse.

-The individual features and details have become fuzzy, which is not surprising considering the quality of the sandstone and the centuries of worship and offerings this sculpture would have received.
-Have a closer look at some of the details of the Chamunda sculpture.
-You can click on any of the pictures to start a slide show.
+The individual features and details have become fuzzy, which is not surprising considering the quality of the sandstone and the centuries of worship and offerings this Chamunda may have received.
+To see the details of the sculpture, you can click on any of the pictures to start a slide show.
 You can then use the left or right arrow keys to navigate through the rest of the pictures.

 To begin with, I think this Chamunda was actively worshipped.
 Whether she was the main deity in a temple or worshipped in a subsidiary shrine or as part of yogini or matrika worship, I cannot say, but either of the first two options are possible.
-Some reasons why I think this particular sculpture was worshipped are: (i) Chamunda is in samabhanga posture or without any bend in the body, which is the ideal posture for images that are consecrated in temple sanctums; (ii) the sculpture is too large to be part of a niche, and too detailed to be relegated to an external temple wall; (iii) this is a free standing, and not a relief, sculpture making it ideal for circumambulation in places of worship; and (iv) what this particular sculpture of Chamunda represents.
+Some reasons why I think this particular sculpture was worshipped are: (i) Chamunda is in samabhanga posture or without any bend in the body, which is the ideal posture for images that are consecrated in temple sanctums; (ii) the sculpture is too large to be part of a niche, and too detailed to be relegated to an external temple wall; (iii) this is a free standing, and not a relief, sculpture making it ideal for pradakshina or circumambulation; and (iv) what this particular sculpture of Chamunda represents.

-And with this we come to the crux — what does Chamunda represent here?
-How do the Navagrahas and the various unidentifiable figures with Chamunda add to the story?
+And with this we come to the question: what does Chamunda represent here?
+How do the navagrahas and the various unidentifiable figures with Chamunda add to the story?
 Let us look at the Chamunda sculpture again.

 No temple to Chamunda exists in the area today.
 We don’t know if the temple was destroyed, or was converted into either a Vishnu or Shiva temple, or if it just fell into ruin due to lack of worshippers.
 While we can imagine the ‘life’ of the Chamunda sculpture, we have no idea who commissioned this image, who sculpted her.
 We also don’t know how she came to be ‘decommissioned’.